kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ## Test Case: Switching storage mode works
 1. Open the Blacklist management and disable "Synchronize Blacklist via Cloud" by unchecking it.
-2. Make sure there are items stored, i.e. add some items in each group.
+2. Make sure there are items stored, i.e. add some items to each group.
 3. Click on the "Save" button and reopen the Blacklist management afterwards.
 - [ ] All items are still present.
 (You may also observe the "bytes used" statistics in the top right corner.)